Hannah Murray: Career

 Murray starred in Lily & Kat (2015), an independent American film and the first feature directed by Micael Preysler, about inseparable best friends who struggle to make the best of their last few days together, savouring the city nightlife with an enigmatic artist one of them takes a liking to.

 In 2015 she played Sara in the Danish film Bridgend, based on the Bridgend suicides of South Wales.
 The film premiered at the Rotterdam Film Festival, and received positive reviews.
 The film then had its North American premiere at the Tribeca Film Festival where it won 3 awards, including Murray for Best Actress.

-In 2016 Murray played Sylvia Ageloff, a young Jewish American intellectual from Brooklyn and a confidante of Trotsky, in the film The Chosen.
+In 2016 Murray played Sylvia Ageloff, a young Jewish American intellectual from Brooklyn and a confidante of Leon Trotsky, in the film The Chosen.

 In 2017, Murray starred in Kathryn Bigelow's drama Detroit, based on the Algiers Motel incident during Detroit's 1967 12th Street Riot.
 The film was critically acclaimed.

 In 2018, she played the lead role of Leslie "Lulu" Van Houten, the American convicted murderer and former member of the Manson Family, in the film Charlie Says by Mary Harron.
 The movie premiered at the 75th Venice International Film Festival and was based on the books The Family, by Ed Sanders, and The Long Prison Journey of Leslie Van Houten, by Karlene Faith.

+Murray's first book,The Make-Believe: a memoir of magic and madness, was released on 23 June 2026.
+The book is an autobiography sharing details of her mental health, involvement with a "wellness organization" and infatuation with its leader.
+Talking about these events Murray said that "The events of The Make-Believe were intensely challenging to live through, but the journey of writing about them has been the most powerfully rewarding thing I've ever known."

 Personal life

 In 2024, it was reported as part of the advance publicity for Murray's autobiography that she had been sectioned in 2017 following her involvement in a "wellness cult".

+Murray revealed she was diagnosed with bipolar disorder following her psychotic episode that led to her being sectioned.